Han Ji-hye: 2012–present

 Han played the protagonist in the 2012 drama May Queen, the success story of a woman in the shipbuilding industry during Korea's modernization.
 In 2013, she portrayed dual roles in Pots of Gold (also known as I Summon You, Gold! or Gold, Appear!), a family comedy that explores money, love and marriage.

 This was followed by leading roles as a cold-hearted heiress in The Full Sun, and as a wrongfully convicted prisoner turned baker in 4 Legendary Witches in 2014.

 In January 2016, Han signed with management agency KeyEast.
 In 2018, she made a comeback in the family drama Shall We Live Together.

 Personal life

 On September 21, 2010, Han married public prosecutor Jung Hyuk-joon in a private ceremony in Hawaii.
-On the December 31, 2020, Han announced on social media that she is expecting her first child, due in the Summer of 2021.
+On December 31, 2020, Han announced on social media that she is expecting her first child, due in the Summer of 2021.
 On June 23, 2021, Han's agency announced that had given birth to a daughter, Jung Yoon-seul.
 Both her husband and daughter appeared on public television for the first time via Stars' Top Recipe at Fun-Staurant.